xiongshizhao/stylometric-analysis-human-and-chatgpt-texts/README.md

-# Stylometric Approaches to Authorship Attribution: Distinguishing Human-Written and ChatGPT-4o-mini Generated Texts
+# Stylometric Detection of AI-Generated Texts: Evidence from Human and Machine-Written Essays
 This repository contains the code, data, and results for a stylometric study on authorship attribution.

 The project investigates whether function-word-based stylometry can reliably distinguish human-written essays from ChatGPT-4o-mini generated texts.
 We evaluate three classifiers and examine how essay representation, text length, training data size, and topic relevance affect classification performance.